 Roger Moore was introduced as James Bond in Live and Let Die in 1973, a time when Bond’s clothing somewhat reflected the fashions of the period.
 The 1970s fashion influence can be seen in the slightly wider lapels, ties and pocket flaps, tall collars, deep vents, and flared trousers.
 Whilst Bond’s clothing in Live and Let Die (as well as in The Man With the Golden Gun made a year and a half later) takes cues from 1970s fashion trends, it’s quite tame compared to the villains’ wardrobes.

 The most unique part of the jacket is the sleeve cuff (pictured below).
-It has what might be called a link button.
+It flares out and fastens with one link-style button.
 The end of the cuff is similar to a linked shirt cuff where the ends kiss rather than overlap like on a barrel cuff.
 There is a button seen on either side of the cuff, and it looks like cuff links.
-The ends of the sleeves are cut with a flare, which harmonises nicely with the slight flare of the trouser legs.
+The sleeves’ flare harmonises nicely with the slight flare of the trouser legs.

 The trousers have a darted front with three-button ‘DAKS-tops’ side adjusters, two rear pockets, cash pockets—like large coin pockets—on both sides of the trousers accessed from just below the waistband.
 There are no side pockets.
 The trouser legs are boot-cut with a slight flare.